chuntamy/chuntamy/README.md

 ### Hi there 👋
 I'm current studying in University of Melbourne.
+My professional journey bridges the gap between data science, healthcare, and human behaviour, build on my undergraduate degree in Clinical Psychology and Statistics.
+With a strong academic foundation in different backgrounds, enabling me to derive meaningful insights from complex datasets that drive strategic decisions.

 <!--
 **chuntamy/chuntamy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.